chase-lambert/chatgpt-cli/README.md

 ## Small little cli app using the new OpenAI chatGPT API.

-To run use 'clojure -M -m chatgpt-cli.core' or build an uberjar with `clj -T:build uber` and run with
+To run use 'clj -M -m chatgpt-cli.core' or build an uberjar with `clj -T:build uber` and run with
 `java -jar target/chatgpt-cli-standalone.jar`